Celestial Atlas

 Discovered (Sep 2, 1885) by

-The second IC lists a corrected RA (per Bigourdan and Howe) of 20 28 34 (the abbreviation used for the second observer is H, which traditionally stood for William Herschel,; but since Herschel was long dead, he could not be responsible for the correction, and H must have been a misprint of Ho, meaning Howe).
-The apparent size is about 1.0 by 0.6 arcmin.
+Historical Identification: Per Dreyer, NGC 6986 (Leavenworth list I (#235), 1860 RA 20 48 20, NPD 109 06.8) is "very faint, very small, round, gradually a little brighter middle and nucleus".
+The second IC lists a corrected RA (per Bigourdan and Howe) of 20 28 34 (the abbreviation used for the second observer is H, which traditionally stood for William Herschel, but since Herschel was long dead he could not be responsible for the correction, so H must have been a misprint of Ho, meaning Howe).

 Discovered (Sep 30, 1834) by